pikus420/wheel-of-fortune/README.md

+# WHEEL OF FORTUNE / KOŁO FORTUNY

-EN
+## EN
-A simple implementation of a game "Wheel of Fortune" in JS.
+A simple implementation of the game "Wheel of Fortune" in JS.

-PL
+## PL
 Prosta implementacja gry "Koło Fortuny" w JS.